Aldehyde C12 (Dodecanal)

 Aldehyde C12 is a long-chain aliphatic aldehyde with a waxy, creamy floral profile and citrus-peel nuances.
 Used in aldehydic florals and powdery compositions, it imparts lift, softness, and a luminous soapy freshness.
 Its high impact at low dosage makes it ideal for jasmine, iris, and ylang-ylang accords in both modern and classic perfumery.

-🔎 Chemical name — Dodecanal
+🔎 Chemical Name: Dodecanal

-🧬 Chemical Formula — C₁₂H₂₄O
+🧬 Chemical Formula: C₁₂H₂₄O

-📂 CAS N° — 112-54-9
+📂 CAS N°: 112-54-9

-📘 FEMA — 2402
+📘 FEMA: 2402

-⚖️ MW — 184.32 g/mol
+⚖️ MW: 184.32 g/mol

-Historical Context
+Historical Background

 Discovery and First Synthesis

-Dodecanal was first characterized in the late 19th century, initially isolated from natural sources such as coriander oiland later synthesized via oxidation of lauric alcohol (dodecanol), itself derived from coconut or palm kernel oil (Burdock, 2010).
+Dodecanal was first identified in the late 19th century, initially found in trace amounts in natural essential oils such as coriander oil.
+Its synthetic pathway was established shortly thereafter through the oxidation of lauric alcohol (dodecanol)—a primary fatty alcohol derived from natural fats and oils such as coconut and palm kernel oil (Burdock, 2010).

-Olfactory Profile
+Olfactory Profile and Perfumery Applications

 Tenacity: Moderate to strong